Technical & Operations Conference: Human Factors at the Speed of Change

 This session offers a clear overview of what takes place during an LMCIT loss control visit, how topics are chosen, why we review your recent losses and experience mod rate, and what happens after the visit.
 Ideal for leaders seeking to understand the goals, structure, and value of loss control visits in strengthening risk management.

-CREW LEADERS/FRONT-LINE SUPERVISORS: Rodeo competitions: Benefits of participating personally and professionally, Pete Wyffels and Tony Mead, Marshall Municipal Utilities; Mike Enright, Owatonna Public Utilities; Angela Hauge and Katy Olson, Elk River Municipal Utilities
+CREW LEADERS/FRONT-LINE SUPERVISORSCompetitions: Benefits of participating personally and professionally, Tony Mead, Marshall Municipal Utilities; Mike Enright, Owatonna Public Utilities; Brad Carlson, Shakopee Public Utilities; Angela Hauge and Katy Olson, Elk River Municipal Utilities

-A panel discussion regarding the value of participating in the Minnesota and APPA rodeo competitions.
-Also AWWA Hydrant Hysteria National Competition.
+A panel discussion regarding the value of participating in the Minnesota and APPA rodeo competitions and the AWWA Hydrant Hysteria National Competition.

 WATER/WASTEWATER: Securing our water sources, Jason Overby, Lincoln-Pipestone Rural Water System